A Precursor Plateau and Pre-Maximum [O II] Emission in the Superluminous SN2019szu: A Pulsational Pair-Instability

 Another possible explanation for the origin of this CSM is pulsational pair instability (PPI) ejections. \citet{Woosley2017} explores the evolution of stars thought to undergo PPI and describes temperature and luminosity models for these events.
 Less massive cores lead to smaller PPI shell masses at times closer to core collapse.
 In the models with He core masses between 48-52\,M$_{\odot}$ (CO cores of $\gtrsim40$\,M$_{\odot}$), the shells of material ejected in each pulse collide with one another and produce sustained luminosities above $\sim10^{43}$\,erg\,s$^{-1}$ from 40 days before explosion.
 This could provide an explanation for the pre-explosion plateau observed in SN2019szu and would be the first direct observation of PPI ejections if true.
 This subset of models also describe typical timescales for the onset of the first PPI ejections before core collapse of $>3.6 \times10^{6}$\,s.
 This is also consistent with the timescales obtained from the 7300\,$\Angstrom$ line, which constrained the time of mass ejection to within the last 120 days before time of maximum light.

-However, this subset of models produce ejected masses in the region of 6-8\,M$_{\odot}$.
-This is significantly more massive than the $\approx$0.25\,M$_{\odot}$ of CSM responsible for the oxygen emission lines in SN2019szu, which would instead be consistent with $\approx30$\,M$_\odot$ cores.
-However, at lower masses the PPI eruptions occur only in the final days before explosion, inconsistent with the light curve plateau.
-We suggest that a $\sim40$\,M$_{\odot}$ CO core is more consistent with the observations, and the low mass, low density material producing forbidden lines is the outermost material from the earliest pulse.
+However, this subset of models produce ejected shell masses in the region of 6-8\,M$_{\odot}$.
+This is significantly more massive than the $\approx0.25$\,M$_{\odot}$ of CSM responsible for the oxygen emission lines in SN2019szu, which would instead be consistent with $\approx30$\,M$_\odot$ cores.
+However, at lower masses the PPI eruptions occur only in the final days before explosion, inconsistent with the light curve plateau. {Alternatively, the discrepancy in CSM mass could be explained by the loss of the He layers before the onset of PPI, resulting in less massive shells of CO material.
+In fact, this would likely favour the scenario where the outermost shells of the PPI ejections produce the forbidden oxygen emission lines.} We suggest that a stripped $\sim40$\,M$_{\odot}$ CO core is more consistent with the observations, and the low mass, low density material producing forbidden lines is the outermost material from the earliest pulse.